Michelle Steel

 Steel served as the member of the Orange County Board of Supervisors from the 2nd district from 2015 to 2021 and of the California State Board of Equalization from the 3rd district from 2007 to 2015.
-Steel, fellow California Republican Young Kim and Democrat Marilyn Strickland of Washington are the first Korean-American women to serve in Congress.

 Early life and education

 Steel was born in Seoul, South Korea.
 Her father was born in Shanghai to Korean expatriate parents.
 Steel was educated in South Korea, Japan, and the United States.
 She holds a degree in business from Pepperdine University and an MBA from the University of Southern California.
-She can speak Korean, Japanese, and English.
+She speaks Korean, Japanese, and English.

 California politics

 Steel has been active in Republican Party politics and served on various commissions in the George W. Bush administration.

 California State Board of Equalization

-Steel was elected to the California State Board of Equalization in 2006 when Republican incumbent Claude Parrish ran unsuccessfully for state treasurer.
+Steel was elected to the California State Board of Equalization in 2006 when Republican incumbent Claude Parrish was term limited and ran unsuccessfully for state treasurer.
 Throughout her tenure, she served as the country's highest-ranking Korean American officeholder, and California's highest-ranking Republican woman.
 She represented more than eight million people in the 3rd district, which then included all of Imperial, Orange, Riverside and San Diego counties and parts of Los Angeles and San Bernardino counties.
 In 2011, she was elected vice chair of the Board of Equalization.